-Settling your affairs may include locating and organizing important legal and financial documents, such as your will, marriage and birth certificates, social security card, insurance policies, bank statements, and investment summaries.
+Completing your affairs may include locating and organizing important legal and financial documents, such as your will, marriage and birth certificates, social security card, insurance policies, bank statements, investment summaries, and passwords to accounts.
 If you have complicated finances or are concerned about leaving your family with high medical bills or debts, consider talking with a financial advisor or social worker.
-Financial professionals cannot eliminate bills or debts, but they will help you sort out your finances and lessen the stress of financial worries for you and your family.
-Some people also find it helpful to plan some aspects of their own funeral or memorial service.
-This is done with a set of written instructions or by talking with your family or close friends about your wishes.
+Although financial professionals cannot eliminate bills or debts, they will help you organize your finances and create a plan to lessen the stress of financial responsibilities for you and your family.
+Planning to settle legal, financial, and business affairs allows you and your family to spend more time appreciating the remaining days you have together.

-As you approach the end of your life, there may be certain things you wish to accomplish in the time you have left.
-These tasks help bring a sense of meaning and completion to your life and may range from fulfilling a lifelong dream to more simple experiences, such as re-reading a favorite book or spending time with those who are important to you.
-Finding peace in important relationships and saying the things that matter most are also significant aspects of life completion.
-There may be conflicts you wish to resolve or apologies you want to make.
-You may want to say goodbye to special people and tell family members how much you love them.
-If you are able, you may want to accomplish these tasks in person, or you may want to pass on a message in writing, by telephone, or through a family member.
-It may be possible for you to travel to visit special people or for them to travel to you.
-Keep in mind that, despite your best efforts, people may not respond the way you want them to.
-Some people may not feel comfortable visiting you or may be afraid they will say the wrong thing.
+Another step to bring closure includes finding peace in important relationships and saying the things that matter most.
+This may involve making apologies, seeking resolution to conflicts, saying goodbye to special people, and telling family members how much you love them.
+If you are unable to communicate these messages in person, consider sending them in writing, by telephone, or through a family member.
+However, keep in mind that, despite your best efforts, people may not respond the way you want.
+In addition, some people may not feel comfortable visiting you at this time, or they may fear saying the wrong thing.
 You may be comforted by knowing that you have done your best to heal a troubled relationship.

 Reviewing your life

-It is only natural to want to leave a legacy (evidence that your life mattered and that you made a difference in the world).
-Take time to reflect on and celebrate the events in your lifeâthe things you have accomplished, the people you have loved, and the individuals and events that have shaped you.
-Talk with your family and friends about the times you have spent together and the memories and events you have shared.
-You will not only be honoring memories of the life you shared together but also creating new memories for them to cherish.
+Consider taking time to reflect on and celebrate the events in your life—the things you have accomplished, the people you have loved, and the individuals and events that have shaped you.
+This may be a good time to talk with your family and friends about the events and special times you have spent together.
+You will not only be honoring the life you shared but also creating new memories for them to cherish.